Noor Jehan: Personal life

-In 1942, Noor Jehan married Shaukat Hussain Rizvi of Azamgarh, Uttar Pradesh, India.
+In 1941, Noor Jehan married Shaukat Hussain Rizvi of Azamgarh, Uttar Pradesh, India.
 In 1947, Shaukat Rizvi decided to migrate to Pakistan, and Noor Jehan moved too, ending her career in India.
 She next visited India only in 1982.
 Her marriage to Rizvi ended in 1953 with a divorce; the couple had three children, including their singer daughter Zil-e-Huma.

 Noor Jehan was also in a relationship with cricketer Nazar Mohammad.
 She married Ejaz Durrani in 1959.
 The second marriage also produced three children but also ended in divorce in 1971.
-She was also married to actor Yousuf Khan.
+She also had affair with actor Yousuf Khan.